 Director of Research Services at Best Best & Krieger, LLP

-Mark Gediman is the Director of Research Services for Best Best & Krieger, LLP and has been with BB&K since 2000, managing the research needs of more than 200 attorneys and paralegals in nine offices from DC to California.
-He has over 25 years of experience in law library management and 10 years in records management.
-Mark writes regularly on competitive intelligence, research, and library management issues and presents frequently for AALL and the Inland Counties Association of Paralegals, as well as for SCALL, NoCALL, ACI, and HALL.
-He authored Chapter 8 of 'Business Intelligence for Law Firms' (Ark-2012) and articles in AALL Spectrum, Practicing Law Management Week, Paralegal Today, and Facts & Findings-The Magazine of the National Association of Legal Assistants (NALA).
+Mark Gediman is the Director of Research Services for Best Best & Krieger, LLP, managing the research needs of over 200 attorneys and paralegals across nine offices.
+With over 25 years of experience in law library management and 10 years in records management, he writes regularly on competitive intelligence, research, and library management issues, and presents frequently for AALL and other organizations.

 Nancy Rine